Ahmadmansoor/AdvancedScript/README.md

 ////////////////////////////////////////////////////////////////////////////
 ## History Section:
 ```
+- version 1.4:
+      1- make StrCompx in separate Thread and add Sleep time to wait x64dbg to finish process.
+      2- Fix Hex2duint function add length check in case it less than 2 .
 - version 1.3:
       1- Add another argument to cbLogxJustAtBP for printing on LogxWindow.
       2- now it accept bool argument like this (true/false-on/off-1/0).